webbert/APT-Group-Identifier/README.md

 # Returns a Pandas.Dataframe with all the information
 ```

-Refer to "basic_info" folder, all APT groups basic information.
+Refer to "csv results" folder, all APT groups basic information.

 ### Displaying all the information of the specific APT group